-How to submit your nomination: Complete the online nomination form via Smartsheet (link address is http://bit.ly/3Pc6Xg9).
+How to submit your nomination: Complete the online nomination form via Smartsheet (link address is https://tinyurl.com/4jrnr5np).
 Questions and requests for the nomination guidelines and form in alternate format can be sent to servewa@ofm.wa.gov or 360-902-0656.

-Upon selection, we will seek the assistance of the nominator to connect with the volunteer recipient to obtain a quality photo.
+Upon selection, we will seek the assistance of the nominator to connect with the volunteer recipient to verify information and obtain a quality photo and media release form.